 On-site reviews of the CAL are conducted every three years by the NADP.
 The NADP QA Manager selects the team in accordance with the NADP Quality Management Plan.
-The review team reports results of performance and system audits to NOS and the CAL Director.
-The CAL Director must respond to the NOS and NADP QA Manager within six months of the review.
-NADP/NOS also requires a paper review of the audit findings one year after the initial audit to ensure that critical corrective actions have been implemented.
+The review team reports results of performance and system audits to NOS, DMAS, and the CAL Director.
+The CAL Director must respond to the NOS, DMAS, and NADP QA Manager within a specified period after review.
+The NADP QMP also requires a paper review of the audit findings one year after the initial audit to ensure that critical corrective actions have been implemented.

-Reanalysis of both NTN and AIRMoN-wet samples is dependent on the number processed.
-For NTN, one percent of the total number of samples analyzed during the month are randomly selected for reanalysis.
-For AIRMoN-wet, two percent of the samples are randomly selected for reanalysis.
+Reanalysis of both NTN and AIRMoN samples is dependent on the number of samples processed.
+For NTN, one percent of the total number of samples analyzed during the month is selected randomly for reanalysis.
+For AIRMoN, two percent of the samples are selected randomly for reanalysis.
 Samples also are selected for reanalysis if they exceed the predetermined control limits for ion balance and specific conductance differences.
-See Table 7 for the Ion Percent Difference (IPD) reanalysis criteria and Table 8 for the Conductance Percent Difference (CPD) reanalysis criteria.
+See Table 3 for the Ion Percent Difference (IPD) reanalysis criteria and Table 4 for the Conductance Percent Difference (CPD) reanalysis criteria.
 Approximately 2-6 percent of all samples are reanalyzed for NTN.
-Approximately 4-6 percent of all samples are reanalyzed for AIRMoN-wet.
+Approximately 4-6 percent of all samples are reanalyzed for AIRMoN.